aimerou/awesome-ai-papers/README.md

 # Top AI Papers - A Review ⭐️

-The most significant AI research papers since 2022 are listed in this collection and are organized by publication date.
+The most significant AI papers since 2022 are listed in this collection and are organized by publication date.
 This repository covers five fields : natural language processing (NLP), computer vision, multimodal learning, audio processing and reinforcement learning.
-We update this work frequently, so if you have any recommendations for compelling papers, we'd be delighted to consider them.
+If you have any recommendations for compelling papers, we'd be delighted to consider them.
 Feel free to give this repository a star if you enjoy the work.

 Maintainer: [Aimerou Ndiaye](https://github.com/aimerou)